James Marsters: Other work

-He portrayed "Piccolo Daimao" in the live-action film adaptation of the popular Dragon Ball manga and anime, directed by James Wong and produced by Stephen Chow, which was released worldwide on April 10, 2009.
+He portrayed "Piccolo Daimao" in the live-action film adaptation of the popular Dragon Ball manga and anime, directed by James Wong and produced by Stephen Chow, which was released worldwide on April 10, 2009 and performed poorly both critically and financially.

-On July 20, 2009, the film Moonshot aired on the History Channel in celebration of the 40th Anniversary of the 1969 moon landing.
+On July 20, 2009, the film Moonshot aired on the History Channel in celebration of the 40th Anniversary of the 1969 Apollo 11 Moon landing.
 In this film, Marsters portrays Buzz Aldrin.
 On August 19, 2009, it was announced that he signed on for a role in Caprica as the terrorist leader Barnabas Greeley.

 Also in August 2009, Marsters' science fiction western, High Plains Invaders aired on the Syfy Channel.
 In this alien invasion flick, Marsters portrays Sam Danville.
 It was announced in August 2010 that Marsters would be joining the cast of Syfy Channel series Three Inches as a series regular portraying Troy Hamilton, a former government agent who now leads a team of superheroes.

 On June 24, 2011, Marsters appeared in an L.A.
 Theatre Works radio production of The Importance of Being Earnest, in the part of Sir John Worthing, which aired on June 25, 2011.

 He has appeared on Supernatural in the episode "Shut Up, Dr. Phil", which aired October 21, 2011, alongside fellow Buffyverse co-star Charisma Carpenter.
-He also appeared in Warehouse 13 as Bennett Sutton, which aired in 2013.
+He also appeared in Warehouse 13 in 2013 as Bennett Sutton alongside fellow Buffyverse alumnus Anthony Stewart Head.

 In 2018, some sources speculated that Marsters is the voice actor of Dragon Ball Super character Zamasu.
 In October 2021, at Fan Expo Canada, both Marsters and Dragon Ball Super voice director Christopher Sabat publicly confirmed that he voiced Zamasu under the pseudonym of David Gray.
 As a fan of the Dragon Ball franchise, Marsters agreed to play the role of Zamasu in Dragon Ball Super at the suggestion of Sabat himself and Sean Schemmel when they met during a convention.
-Marsters did so entirely for free in order to "redeem himself with the Dragon Ball Z community" after his appearance in the critically-panned film Dragon Ball: Evolution.
+Marsters did so entirely for free in order to "redeem himself with the Dragon Ball Z community" after his appearance in the poorly received film Dragon Ball: Evolution.